ghostsecurity/reaper/README.md

 - Usable by humans and AI Agents alike
 - A platform for running autonomous workflows
 - Easy to maintain and extend
-- Reduce application security engineer burn-out with helpful automation
+- Reduce security engineer burnout with helpful automation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>